 I take a belt.
 Why I don’t know.
 Only my jeans have belt loops.

 This is a biggie.
 Last year my daughter, who happens to love hiking and the outdoors, joined me on one of my Alaska cruises.
 She brought her Gore-tex rain pants.

 A must.
 I’m on my third down-filled puffy jacket.
 I’m just fussy and I like this one best.
 It has a visible hood and two inside pockets as well as two outside with zippers.
 It’s super light-weight jacket and has its own little carry-sack.

 While the temperatures in Southeast Alaska stay fairly moderate, the average amount of rainfall days is in excess of 230 days per year.
-A small umbrella can be your best friend.
+A small folding, windproof umbrella can be your best friend.

-Whether or not your Alaska cruise begins or ends in San Francisco or Seattle, you’re going to need a passport if you want to leave the ship for a tour in Vancouver or Victoria, British Columbia, CA. Or if you or your companion become ill…you’ll need to fly home from Vancouver.
-You’ll need a passport to fly back to the USA.
+Whether or not your Alaska cruise begins or ends in San Francisco or Seattle, you’re going to need a passport if you want to leave the ship for a tour in Vancouver or Victoria, British Columbia, CA, usually a required service call when there’s not a pandemic.

 Make a color copy of your passport and keep in a separate place, in case you lose the original.

 Plus, if your Alaska cruise begins or ends in Vancouver, you’re going to need a passport for Vancouver.

 Always bring a few days’ extra pills and keep with you in your handbag or carry-on.
 Do not pack any medications in your checked luggage.